bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

   .. platform-choice:: arch
     :title: Arch Linux

-    Yosys can be installed from the community repos with
+    Yosys can be installed from the community repos with:

     .. code-block:: console